-Consular Services Charter explains what the Australian Government can and can't do to assist Australians overseas.
+Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

+Provisional Travel Documents.
 If the security situation in Mali deteriorates further, the ability of the Canadian Embassy in Bamako to provide consular services to Australian citizens may be limited.

 Canadian Embassy, Bamako